Introduction

 Switching terminal themes is a frustrating loop:

-- You find a theme that looks nice in your terminal’s preview
+- You find a theme that looks nice in a preview

-- You edit configs for kitty/wezterm, neovim, zellij, tig, delta…
+- You edit configs for kitty, wezterm, neovim, zellij, delta…

 - You discover

-git diffis unreadable, or jjui’s text blends into the background - You revert everything and try the next theme
+git diffis unreadable, or cargo warnings blend into the background - You revert everything and try the next theme

 - Repeat

 The core issue: you can’t see how a theme actually looks across your real workflow until after you’ve fully set it up.
-Kitty’s built-in theme preview shows ANSI swatches, but that doesn’t tell you whether a complex git diff or a tig log view will be readable.
+A terminal’s built-in theme preview shows color swatches, but that doesn’t tell you whether a git diff or a cargo build will be readable.
 The decision is visual, but the evaluation process is mechanical and slow — especially on NixOS where config changes require a home-manager rebuild.

 The Solution

-- 29 themes across 15 families (Catppuccin, Tokyo Night, Gruvbox, Dracula, Nord, Rose Pine, and more)
+- 58 themes across 30+ families (Catppuccin, Tokyo Night, Gruvbox, Dracula, Nord, Rose Pine, and many more)

-- Config export: generate kitty.conf, TOML, or Nix for any theme
+- Config export — generate kitty.conf, TOML, or Nix attribute set for any theme